NethermindEth/starknet.go/examples/simpleDeclare/README.md

-This example sends an invoke transaction with calldata.
-It uses an ERC20 token, but it can be any smart contract.
+This example demonstrates how to declare a contract on Starknet.
+It uses a simple Hello Starknet contract, but it can be any smart contract.

 Steps:
 1. Rename the ".env.template" file located at the root of the "examples" folder to ".env"